luispabon/clipman/README.md

 ### Loss of rich text

 - All items stored in history are treated as plain text.
 - By default, we continue serving the last copied item even after its owner has exited.
-The trade-off is that we *always immediately* lose rich content: for example, if you copy some bold text in LibreOffice, when you paste it right after it will be unformatted text; or, if you copy a bookmark in Firefox, you won't be able to paste it in another bookmark folder.
-To disable this behaviour, you must give up persistency-after-exit by passing the `-P` option to `clipman store`.
-(Items manually picked from history will still be just plain text.)
+This means that, unless you run with the `--no-persist` option, you'll always immediately lose rich content: for example, if you copy formatted text inside Libre Office you'll lose all formatting on paste; or, if you copy a bookmark in Firefox, you won't be able to paste it in another bookmark folder.

 ## Versions